 Jeff Hill - Head Coach

 Jeff joined Cheddar Kingfishers in April 2018.
 He is a sport science graduate from the University of Bath with an extensive swimming history including representing Great Britain in open water swimming.
-He has previous coached at City of Ely Swimming Club and holds the ASA level 2 swimming coaching certificate.
+He has previous coached at City of Ely Swimming Club and holds the ASA level 2 swimming coaching and open water coaching certificates.

-She started club swimming at a young age and swam at Basingstoke swimming club starting in the under 9s age group.
-In her teens she left the swimming club to concentrate on Pony Club Tetrathlon and Modern Pentathlon where she competed at national level until her third year at university when she cut back on sports and concentrated on fencing only!
-After a break from swimming for almost 20 years she has been having fun training with Cheddar trying to keep up with the youngsters in the social/ masters squad and competing at masters swimming competitions.
+With a mother who was a county swimmer, unsurprisingly she started club swimming at a young age and swam at Basingstoke swimming club starting in the under 9s age group.
+In her teens she left the swimming club to concentrate on Pony Club Tetrathlon and Modern Pentathlon where she competed at national level until her third year at university when she cut back on multi-sport and concentrated on fencing.
+After a break from swimming for almost 20 years she has been having fun training with Cheddar trying to keep up with the youngsters in the social/ masters squad, competing at masters swimming competitions and, since 2019, exploring the madness that is open water swimming (brrr!).

-Louisa got involved as a poolside helper when her son, Jack started swimming with the club in 2010 later joined by his sister Lucy who currently swims with Elite squad.
+Louisa got involved as a poolside helper in 2010 when her children started at the club.
 She really enjoys seeing swimmers mature and develop their skills.
 She is passionate about sport and exercise being a life-long thing and not just something you do as a child.
-She hopes to act as a role model for the swimmers, particularly the girls, by continuing to train and compete even when she is old enough to be their mum!
+She hopes to act as a role model for the swimmers, particularly the girls, by continuing to train and compete even though she is old enough to be their mum!

 Nic holds a Preliminary Teaching Certificate gained back in the 80's when he was a young 16 year old helping out with his first club, Newport Pagnell.
 Since then he has gained a Level 1 ASA Teaching / Coaching Certification (2014)